Jordan094/mixify/README.md

 ## Images Used

-* I have only used one image throghout my whole site.
+* I have only used one image throghout my whole site which is on the index.html landing page.
 I have used a cocktail glass outline from [VectorStock](https://www.vectorstock.com/royalty-free-vector/one-line-continuous-cocktail-wine-glass-symbol-vector-45757694) I used photoshop to alter the image.
 I stretched the line at the bottom of the glass to fill a 1920 x 1080 desktop screen and added the gradient background colours.

+* To keep the website simple on medium and smaller devices the background resizes and only the underline is visible.
+So text is always clear and readable.

 * I intend the add the facility to allow users to submit photos of their drinks in later releases of the site.